S. 1424/H. 850: An Act concerning humane cosmetics and household products by limiting the use of animal testing

 Sponsors: Senator Mark Montigny and Representative Jack Patrick Lewis

-Every year, tens of thousands of animals suffer and die in product testing in the U.S. In common toxicity testing, harsh chemicals are applied to an animal’s skin, forced down their throat or into their lungs, and dripped into their eyes—and pain relief is frequently withheld.
-These bills would require manufacturers and their contract testing facilities to use test methods that replace animal testing for products and ingredients when they are available and provide information of equivalent or better scientific quality and relevance for the intended purpose.
+Every year, tens of thousands of animals suffer and die in product testing in the U.S. In common toxicity testing, harsh chemicals are applied to an animal’s skin, forced down their throat or into their lungs, and dripped into their eyes.
+Pain relief may be withheld.
+This legislation would require manufacturers and their contract testing facilities to use test methods that replace animal testing for products and ingredients when they are available and provide information of equivalent or better scientific quality and relevance for the intended purpose.
 The legislation applies to products such as cosmetics, household cleaners, and industrial chemicals, like those in paint; it does not apply to testing done for medical research, including testing of drugs or medical devices.
+Learn more about product safety testing, alternatives to using animals in science, and also our other legislation that would ban the sale of most cosmetics newly tested on animals.

 21st century science is rapidly moving away from outdated animal tests as many faster, less expensive, and more human-relevant alternative methods have become available, including artificial human tissue, organs-on-chips, and sophisticated computer programs.
 This shift toward non-animal methods builds on recommendations of the U.S. National Research Council’s 2007 report, Toxicity Testing in the 21st Century, which lays the groundwork for a “paradigm shift” in safety testing.
 It also conforms to the bipartisan-supported 2016 Frank R. Lautenberg Chemical Safety of the 21st Century Act, which requires the EPA to minimize animal testing.

-In an exciting step forward, in September of 2019 the U.S. Environmental Protection Agency (EPA) announced that it would reduce studies and funding on mammals by 30 percent by 2025, and stop conducting or funding studies on mammals entirely by 2035.
+In 2019, the U.S. Environmental Protection Agency (EPA) emphasized that they remained committed to ending the use of mammals in science and testing, both in their own studies and in funding requirements.
 Additionally, in February 2020, the EPA issued final guidance that reduces unnecessary testing on birds in the pesticide registration review process, which is expected to save 720 test animals annually.
-And in July 2020, EPA released guidance that reduces unnecessary testing on fish in the pesticide registration process, expected to save 240 test animals annually.
+And in July 2020, the EPA released guidance that reduces unnecessary testing on fish in the pesticide registration process, expected to save 240 test animals annually.

 Non-animal test methods save time and money.
 Non-animal alternatives provide more efficient as well as more effective chemical safety assessment.
 Human cell-based tests and advanced computer models, for example, deliver human-relevant results in hours or days, unlike some animal tests that can take months or years.